Michael-Stutesman/Perceptual-OBS-Shaders/README.md

 These shaders prioritize:

-- real-time performance over physical accuracy
+- perceptual improvement over physical accuracy
-- perceptual improvement over raw simulation
+- real-time performance over simulation fidelity
-- minimal texture sampling
+- minimal sampling cost
 - controllable aesthetic response
-- compatibility with OBS pipeline constraints
+- OBS pipeline compatibility

-The goal is not to “fake reality,” but to **enhance perception in live viewing conditions**.
+The goal is not realism alone — but **better perceived clarity, depth, and motion stability in live viewing conditions**.

 ---

 # 🔧 Performance Notes

-- Both shaders are single-pass
+- Single-pass rendering
 - No compute shaders
 - No external dependencies
-- Designed for 30–60 FPS streaming pipelines
+- Designed for 30–60 FPS streaming
-- Motion shader is heavier due to 7-sample temporal blur, but still real-time safe on modern GPUs
+- Motion shader is heavier due to temporal sampling, but GPU-safe on modern hardware

 ---